sanchaez/python_lab1/README.md

-## python_lab1
+## python_labs
-# Lab 1: Simple Database
-This project is very minimalistic and it's meant to be as small as possible.
+This is a repository for all labs in course.